wadcom/kisarra-docs/README.md

 If enemies are detected, the Patrol Buggy prioritizes attacking military units first, based on the estimated time to eliminate, factoring in travel time and the enemy's remaining health.
 If no military units are present, it will still attack other units.
-It engages when within a 5km combat radius.
+It engages when within combat range.

 ### Scout Bike